openvar/variantValidator/docs/INSTALLATION.md

 # Installation

 These instructions will allow you to install the package and accompanying databases on Linux.
 Mac OS X computers operate similarly.
+For any other systems, or if you cannot install the databases, we recommend installing via [docker](DOCKER.md).

 ## Pre-requisites